SilverMarcs/GPTalks/README.md

 # GPTalks

-A SwiftUI multi-platform app to interact with OpenAI Chat Completions api along with some other providers
+A SwiftUI multi-platform app to interact with OpenAI Chat Completions API along with some other providers.

+The code quality and organisation is quite poor at the moment and may not be following many of the Apple development conventions.
+I will gradually try to improve this.
+The screenshots may also be often outdated.
+Feel free to grab the latest MacOS release from Github release page.

 # Screenshots